shegue77/PyEducate/docs/FAQ.md

 **Q: Is there a scoring system or progress tracking?**
 A: Yes.
 PyEducate has a leaderboard system, partially managed by the host.

-**Q: Will PyEducate Server get a GUI?**
-A: Yes — a full GUI remake is planned for upcoming updates.
-See the [Roadmap](https://github.com/shegue77/PyEducate/wiki/Roadmap) for details.

 ---

 ## 🛠️ Troubleshooting